klugjo/vk-jonathan-klughertz/README.md

 ### Analysis

-1) Filtering out the non content links
+#### 1) Filtering out the non content links

 I am only keeping the links to media content (configurable in `configuration.js`)

-2) Consolidating the data
+#### 2) Consolidating the data

-It appeared at this point that all links come in pairs most of the time (one link for the image followed by one link for the text).
+It appears at this point that all links come in pairs most of the time (one link for the image followed by one link for the text).
 All these ‘pairs’ need to be grouped.

 ### Reporting

-At this point, all that is left to do is find the duplicates, print out the results in the console and generate a quick txt report.
+All that is left to do is find the duplicates, print out the results in the console and generate a quick txt report.

 # B) Best Solution

+The jQuery solution is easier to implement, debug and the code is easier to read.
+But the performance is really bad compared to the RegExp.
+The RegExp route is harder to code and produced uglier code but the execution is lightning fast in comparison to the jQuery solution.

-At this point it is obvious that the Regular Expression route was the best.
-But the time spent parsing the page is negligible compare to the time spent making the request and retrieving the data.
+Putting things back into perspective, it appears that the parsing only account to less than 25% of the full execution time, as most of the time is spent making the request to the server and getting back the page.

+If this code was part of some end to end or integration tests, I would most probably the jQuery path.
+In a suite of long running tests, a few ms difference aren't that much, and readability is a big deal (jQuery is a lot more populat with JS devs than RegExp).

-In a real world scenario, the check should really be done before generating the views as the data is already available and formatted properly.
+Alternatively, the check could really be done on the server before generating the views as the data is already available and formatted properly.

 # C) Instructions